- Section 80G Deduction - Donations Eligible Under Section 80G

 There is a set of steps that you need to follow to Claim tax benefits on Tuition fees, and the following steps will guide you in claiming your tax benefit.

-• For any individuals other than salaried individuals, they have to claim the deduction under the VI-A schedule by showing the fee paid under section 80C during the filing of an income tax return.
+Show the Tuition Fee paid in form 12BB before submitting the proof at the end of the financial year. - For any individuals other than salaried individuals, they have to claim the deduction under the VI-A schedule by showing the fee paid under section 80C during the filing of an income tax return.

-Note: It should be noted that Educationa allowance under Section 10(14) and Tax Deduction for Tuition fees under Section 80C are two different provisions that can be claimed according to the prescribed limits under The Income Tax Act, 1961.
+Note: It should be noted that Education allowance under Section 10(14) and Tax Deduction for Tuition fees under Section 80C are two different provisions that can be claimed according to the prescribed limits under The Income Tax Act, 1961.

 You have learned about the benefits of claiming child education-related expenses under section 80C.
 Don’t miss this opportunity to save tax and invest in your child’s future.
 The deadline for filing ITR is 31st July, so hurry up and file your Income Tax Return now.
 Avoid the stress and errors of last-minute filing.